1. How do I know if I am classified as a PCM company and if the following FAQs apply to me?

 4. Can employers make their own private arrangements for their employees to be tested?

 Companies should not approach laboratories/hospitals to set up a private arrangement for these tests.
-Relevant companies will be contacted by EDB to arrange for their employees to be tested.
+Companies may create accounts to register for swabs by emailing email@example.com and schedule for workers to be swabbed via https://swab.hpb.gov.sg/ext/login.aspx.

 5. What is the situation around foreign workers dormitories?
 When can my workers leave the dormitory for work?